thewirelessguy/cornerstone/README.md

 This version of Cornerstone is based on [ZURB Foundation 4](http://foundation.zurb.com/).
 Foundation 4 removes support for IE8.
 For a version of Cornerstone based on Foundation 3 go to https://github.com/thewirelessguy/cornerstone-foundation3

+Cornerstone is not meant to be used as is.
+This theme is designed to be used as a parent theme to create a Child Theme from.
+If you’re unsure how to do this follow the guide at (http://codex.wordpress.org/Child_Themes).
+You can download an example Child Theme at (https://github.com/thewirelessguy/cornerstone-child-theme)

 ## Download